Which city is cheaper, Napa Valley or Los Angeles?

 Which city should you visit?
-Read on to compare the prices of travel for Los Angeles and Napa Valley.
+Read on to compare the activities as well as the prices of travel for Los Angeles and Napa Valley.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Los Angeles, California is probably one of the most well known cities in the United States.
 It is the second most populated metro area in the country with more than 17 million people.
 The city's diversity is wide reaching, giving it a character that is unique from any other place in the country.
 LA has many world famous sights and neighborhoods including Hollywood, Beverly Hills, Rodeo Drive, and Santa Monica, but there is really so much more to this city.

 Napa Valley, in the Bay Area of California, is a popular destination for its wineries and beautiful scenery.
 The area, referred to as Wine Country, is just north of San Francisco and makes for a great day or weekend trip.
 Many honeymooners visit the area for its romantic setting and popular bed and breakfasts.
 The best time to visit is during the months of September and October when the grapes are wipe.
 This time is referred to as the harvest "crush."
 The summer months are also a popular time but the crowds are often overwhelming.